AlexHack1/Soccernoculars/README.md

 Pip should be installed with python, but if it isn't, follow instructions at [pip.pypa.io](https://pip.pypa.io/en/stable/installation/) to install.

 ## 2) Create a CSV File
 Create a csv file to save the dataset to.
-Copy the file path for the next step
+Copy the file path for the next step.

 ** image

 ## 3) Run the Script
 Run the script in the command window or an IDE and follow the prompts.
-Make sure the csv file that you created is not open while the script is running
+Make sure the csv file that you created is not open while the script is running.

 ** image